 It was a day that will live long in the memory for BetVictor Brand Ambassador, Rachael Blackmore.
-Rachael’s win on Bob Olinger was as good a performance as we’ll see at this year’s festival, and her win in the days final race on Sir Gerhard was mightily impressive.
+Rachael’s win on Bob Olinger was as good a performance as we’ll see at this year’s horse racing festival, and her win in the days final race on Sir Gerhard was mightily impressive.
 However, the afternoon was not without its challenges as Rachael suffered falls with three of her rides, but thankfully both Rachael and her mounts arrived back on their feet.

 Ahead of day three, we caught up with the jockey as she previews another exciting book of rides.